-This course aims to acquaint the student with major approaches to the related issues of political legitimacy and political obligation.
-The logic of theories of philosophical anarchism, consent theory, principles and fair play will be traced by the analysis of the most important texts (both historical and contemporary) in the field.
+This course aims to acquaint the student with major approaches in political theory and political philosophy to the related issues of political legitimacy and justice.
+The logic of theories of contractualism, libertarianism, (philosophical) anarchism, egalitarianism, and cosmopolitanism will be traced by the analysis of important texts (both historical and contemporary) in the field.
 The course is also the first step to the formulation of a research proposal for the thesis seminar on Political Legitimacy and Justice.

 Mode of instruction

 Preparing for and writing final paper: 124 hours

 Brightspace is used for logistic/organizational purposes